InnovativeCoder/Proxmox-Homelab/README.md

 ## TODO:
 -------
 1. PI database for postgresql using HDD(no money for SSD, too much broke :) )
-2. Incremental and differential backups for DB.
+2. Incremental and differential backups for DB in NFS on proxmox.
 3. Support for logs